moimael/trac-to-gitlab/README.md

 Features
 --------
  * Component & Issue-Type are converted to labels
- * Milestones are ignored (or: I did not get the script to set my one single milestone, so I set it manually)
+ * Milestones are converted as well
  * Comments to issues are copied over
  * Wiki Syntax in comments/descriptions is sanitized for my basic usage